pandichef/pdexplorer/README.md

 make_pdexplorer_xlsm my_excel_sheet.xlsm
 ```

-Currently, there is no easy way to programmatically insert Python into Excel.
-This script inserts the Python as a string with one cell per python module.
-(You have to manually remove the leading apostrophe in Excel to get the formulas to work.)
+This script inserts Python code as a string with one cell per python module.
+(You have to manually remove the leading apostrophe in Excel to get the formulas to work due to Excel limitations.)

-Alternatively, you can use the `--minify` (or `-m`) option to concatenate modules as much as possible (Excel has a 8,192 character limit per formula):
+Alternatively, you can use the `--minify` (or `-m`) option to concatenate modules as much as possible:

 ```
 make_pdexplorer_xlsm my_excel_sheet.xlsm -m
 ```

+Excel has a 8,192 character limit per formula, so combining all of the code into a single cell isn't possible as of January 2025.

 ## References